cypress-io/cypress-documentation/source/api/events/page-confirm-event.md

 ---
-title: window:confirm
+title: page:confirm
 ---

-The `window:confirm` event fires when your app calls the global `window.confirm()` method.
+The `page:confirm` event fires when your app calls the global `window.confirm()` method.
 Cypress will auto accept confirmations.
 Return `false` from this event and the confirmation will be cancelled.

 # Environment